Residuality and Learning for Nondeterministic Nominal Automata

 \section{Abstract}

 We are motivated by the following question: which data languages admit an active learning algorithm?
-This question was left open in previous work, and is particularly challenging for languages recognised by nondeterministic automata.
-To answer it, we develop the theory of \emph{residual register automata}, a subclass of nondeterministic register automata.
+This question was left open in previous work \ch{by the authors}, and is particularly challenging for languages recognised by nondeterministic automata.
+To answer it, we develop the theory of \emph{residual \ch{nominal} automata}, a subclass of nondeterministic \ch{nominal} automata.
 We prove that this class has canonical representatives, which can always be constructed via a finite number of observations.
-This property enables active learning algorithms, and makes up for the fact that residuality -- a semantic property -- is undecidable for register automata.
+This property enables active learning algorithms, and makes up for the fact that residuality --- a semantic property --- is undecidable for \ch{nominal} automata.
 Our construction for canonical residual automata is based on a machine-independent characterisation of residual languages, for which we develop new results in nominal lattice theory.
 Studying residuality in the context of nominal languages is a step towards a better understanding of learnability of automata with some sort of nondeterminism.